odoo/documentation/content/administration/upgrade.rst

          skipped, the upgraded database is built as soon as it is transferred from the upgrade platform, and the upgrade mode is exited.

-         Check out the :ref:`upgrade for developers'
-         documentation <upgrade/upgrade_custom_db>` for more information.
-In
-         addition, if a module is not needed after an upgrade, :ref:`you can remove customizations <upgrade/remove_customizations>`.
+         Check out the :ref:`upgrading a customized database <upgrade/upgrade_custom_db>` page for more information.
+In addition, if a module is not needed after an upgrade, :ref:`you can remove customizations <upgrade/remove_customizations>`.

    .. group-tab:: On-premise